 You can see variations of the rules for...

-If your first language is not English the IRB have it covered.
-You can read the rugby rules in other languages
+If your first language is not English the WorldRugby has it covered.
+You can go to their site and read the rugby rules in other languages

 It`s good to know the main rules, but.